 In a text response essay, you will be assessed on your ability to develop an argument/discussion relating to a prompt, your ability to analyse themes, issues and characters in an insightful way, your ability to identity an author’s intentions and unpack their narrative devices.

-Remember, the reason you are studying your particular text is because it has some complex and thoughtful themes.
+Remember, the reason you are studying your particular text is because it contains complex and thoughtful themes.
 You must discuss the text’s complexity, but in a systematic way.
 Start with the simple and obvious points and then show a progression of thoughts.

-If you are getting around a mid-range C-B, you probably need to work on:
+If you are getting around a mid-range C-B, you may need to work on:

 - Sharper and more analytical topic sentences.
 Make sure they directly answer the question and set up a paragraph that will develop the main theme in a thoughtful and profound way.